Blah Blah Blah (Kesha song): Commercial performance

 US.
-In 2024, the song had received 3× certification by the Recording Industry Association of America for accomplishing sales of 3,000,000 equivalent units in the country.
+As of 2024, the song has since received a 3× Platinum certification by the Recording Industry Association of America for accomplishing sales of 3 million equivalent units in the country.
 In Canada, "Blah Blah Blah" debuted on the Canadian Hot 100 at position three, which became its peak.
 It has since gone on to be certified 2× Platinum in Canada by the CRIA (Canadian Recording Industry Association) for selling 160,000 units.

 In Australia, "Blah Blah Blah" entered the Australian chart at position seven on the week of January 24, 2010.
 The following week the song moved to position four, where it held the spot for three consecutive weeks.
 On the song's fifth week on the chart, it reached its peak at position three where it held the spot for one week.
 The song was certified double-platinum by the Australian Recording Industry Association (ARIA) for equivalent sales of 140,000 units.
 In New Zealand, the song debuted and peaked at position seven.
 It later went on to receive gold certification by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 units.
 "Blah Blah Blah" made its debut onto the UK Singles Chart at number eleven on the issue dated February 7, 2010 with sales of 27,161.